Posted on September 10, 2015

 People carrying hidden, loaded handguns in public create unnecessary risks of intentional or accidental shootings.
 The presence of concealed guns increases the risk that everyday disagreements will escalate into shootouts, especially in places where disputes frequently occur—in bars, at sporting events, and in traffic.
 Permissive concealed carry laws violate the shared expectation that public places will be safe environments free from guns and gun violence.

 Over the past 30 years, states across the country have dramatically weakened their laws regulating the carrying of concealed weapons by private citizens (“CCW laws”).
 These changes have significantly expanded the number of people who have permits to carry hidden, loaded handguns (“CCW permits”) and the number of public locations in which they may be carried.1

 Historically, most states either prohibited or severely limited concealed carrying.2 Handgun carrying bans were among the earliest gun laws adopted by states; even legendary Old West frontier towns like Dodge City, Kansas, knew better than to allow the carrying of hidden pistols.
 In the twentieth century, some states granted law enforcement the discretion to issue CCW permits to persons who could demonstrate a legitimate need to carry a hidden gun in public, while other states continued to ban concealed carrying altogether.
 Over the past three decades, at the behest of the gun lobby, many states have overturned these longstanding laws in favor of permissive CCW permitting systems.
-A handful of states now even allow individuals to carry concealed without possessing any permit at all;3 in these states, it is easier to legally carry a handgun than it is to legally drive a car.
+Several states now even allow individuals to carry concealed without possessing any permit at all;3 in these states, it is easier to legally carry a handgun than it is to legally drive a car.